 5. Being Unrealistic About Price

-A very common and widespread mistake buyers and sellers make during real estate transactions in Woodbridge involve unrealistic expectations concerning price.
+A very common and widespread mistake buyers and sellers make during real estate transactions in Virginia, Maryland, and D.C. involve unrealistic expectations concerning price.
 Sellers typically think they can sell for more than is realistic, and buyers expect to pay less than is realistic.

 But the reality is that real estate pricing is based almost solely on market value – not what you want for your house or what you’d like to pay for a house.
 Fair market value is determined primarily by means of a tool called a comparative market analysis, which examines prices of recently sold houses with similar features in the immediate area.